 Brief History: HELICS began as the core software development of the Grid Modernization Laboratory Consortium (GMLC) project on integrated Transmission-Distribution-Communication simulation (TDC, GMLC project 1.4.15) supported by the U.S. Department of Energy’s Offices of Electricity Delivery and Energy Reliability (OE) and Energy Efficiency and Renewable Energy (EERE).
-As such, its first use cases center around modern electric power systems, though it can be used for co-simulation in other domains.
+As such, its first use cases centered around modern electric power systems and that domain continues to be one of the core use cases.
+However, HELICS has since expanded into use for many other domains such as Natural Gas, Water, Weather, and Transportation and new use cases appear frequently.
 HELICS’s layered, high-performance, co-simulation framework builds on the collective experience of multiple national labs.